Lightnet/sdl3_vulkan_flecs/README.md

  - Added feautures to get vulkan working for simple things to set up and render.
  - No entity added yet need to check set up and render.

-# Informtion:

-A simple Vulkan-based project using SDL3 and Flecs for modular 3D rendering experiments.

 # Overview:

 This project is a testbed for building a modular 3D rendering system using Vulkan, SDL3, and the Flecs ECS framework.

-It currently features a basic triangle renderer with ImGui integration, aiming to expand into a flexible module-based design for 3D world-building experiments.
+It currently features a basic triangle renderer with ImGui integration that build into module.

+The aim to expand into a flexible module-based design for 3D world-building experiments.
+Currently doing experiments using SDL3 and Flecs for modular 3D rendering.
+Mostly Vulkan to test how to set up world scene.

+## Goals:
+- Create a modular framework for 3D world-building tests.
+- Leverage SDL3 for windowing/input, Vulkan for rendering, and Flecs for entity management.
+- Minimize C++ usage, wrapping C libraries where beneficial (e.g., VulkanMemoryAllocator).

 # Features: